crs4/hl7apy/docs/index.rst

 HL7apy is developed and maintained by `Healthcare Flows <http://www.crs4.it/healthcare-flows>`_ researchers at `CRS4 <http://www.crs4.it>`_.

+This project is not affiliated with the HL7 organization: the library is just consistent with their specification.

 Installation
 ============

 HL7apy is platform independent and supports Python 2.7.

-To install it get the latest release from `here <https://github.com/crs4/hl7apy>`_ and launch the following command:
+Get the latest release from GitHub: `https://github.com/crs4/hl7apy <https://github.com/crs4/hl7apy>`_

+Launch the following command:

 .. code-block:: bash

   python setup.py install

-Alernatively you can use pip to install it from `PyPI <https://pypi.python.org/pypi/hl7apy/>`_
+Alternatively you can use pip to install it from `PyPI <https://pypi.python.org/pypi/hl7apy/>`_

 .. code-block:: bash